aschueppert/portfolio-aschuep/docs/assignments/assignment2.md

 20. **Post Tags for Interests**: Users can tag other people's posts with specific interests (e.g., "photography," "food," "sports"), helping others discover content based on common hobbies or passions.
 These tags make it easier for people to reach content that interests them.

+21. **Shared Save Boards**: Users can add friends to the saved boards allowing them to see the posts they have saved and add more posts.
+This sharing allows groups to collective brainstorm events/activities and include everyone's ideas.

 ** Chat-GPT assisted with brainstorming some feature ideas

 ## VSD analysis

 ### Stakeholders: Non-targeted Use (Prompt 4)
 * Observation: MoodBoard could be used for purposes outside its intended scope, such as spreading misinformation or organizing inappropriate gatherings.
-This might be especially problematic with the app’s collaborative features. \\
+This might be especially problematic with the app’s collaborative features.
 * Design Response: Implement content moderation and reporting mechanisms, where users can flag posts or events that violate guidelines.
 Introduce AI-driven content filters to detect harmful or inappropriate use of the app, ensuring the platform remains aligned with its original goals.

 ### Time: The Long Now (Prompt 4)